Click here for a flowchart about filling out the PI-1206.

 - To begin homeschooling, the first thing you should do is file the PI-1206.

-- If you filed the PI-1206 last school year, you will file between the third Friday in September and October 15th.
+- If you filed the PI-1206 last school year your homeschool has been established.
+File between the third Friday in September and October 15th.
 Why that date range?
 The third Friday in September is the date all private schools in Wisconsin “take attendance” in their schools and report those numbers to the DPI.
 That report is due by October 15th.
 The PI-1206 is a report of enrollment of a type of private school in WI, a homeschool.

 - If you move to Wisconsin and are actively homeschooling, file the PI-1206 immediately regardless of date.